We all love the biggest cities that the Last Frontier has to offer. You know the places like Anchorage and Juneau which make all the headlines.

 It what is probably the most simple analysis we run each year, we ranked every place in Alaska from biggest to smallest.
 The biggest city this year?
 That would be Anchorage.

 The smallest?
-King Cove, although there are places smaller than 1,000 people not listed here, so keep that in mind as we take a look at the top ten.
+Skagway, although there are places smaller than 1,000 people not listed here, so keep that in mind as we take a look at the top ten.

 Anchorage is a unified home rule municipality in the U.S. state of Alaska.
 With an estimated 298,192 residents in 2016, it is Alaska's most populous city and contains more than 40 percent of the state's total population; among the 50 states, only New York has a higher percentage of residents who live in its most populous city.
 All together, the Anchorage metropolitan area, which combines Anchorage with the neighboring Matanuska-Susitna Borough, had a population of 401,635 in 2016, which accounts for more than half of the state's population.